willhendrickk/sql-project/README.md

 The data for this project was sourced from multiple APIs, web scraping, and public datasets:

 - **OpenAI API**: Used for accessing completion APIs to retrieve knowledge base answers, specifically querying the capital city of each EU country and their corresponding UN/LOCODE.
-- **Freightos API**: Employed to estimate air freight rates from LAX to the capital cities of all EU countries, excluding Cyprus.
+- **Freightos API**: Used to estimate air freight rates from LAX to the capital cities of all EU countries, excluding Cyprus.
-- **Web Scraping**: Scrape a list of EU countries and the GDP from 2 different URLs.
+- **Web Scraping**: Scraped a list of EU countries and their GDP from 2 different URLs.
-- **LPI datasets**: Download from lpi.worldbank.org
+- **LPI datasets**: Downloaded from lpi.worldbank.org

 ## Notebooks
 - [API ETL Notebook](notebooks/API_ETL.ipynb): Collect data from APIs and write data to the SQL database.